Going Out In Lilongwe

 The Reggae Beach Bar: If you are looking for a more local vibe, head to the Reggae bar.
 A great place to dance to Malawian music and mix with the locals.

-Looking for a personalised tour of Cape Maclear: Malawian Style’s tours of Cape Maclear are intended to be unhurried, unrushed and tailored to your individual preferences, so you can get to know the Lake intimately.
+Looking for a personalised tour of Cape Maclear: Malawian Style’s tours of Cape Maclear are intended to be unhurried, unrushed and tailored to your individual preferences so you can get to know the Lake intimately.

 To request a custom designed tour that includes Cape Maclear, just send us a message.